ssenmosip/mosip-temp-documentation/ABIS-APIs.md

 	"id" : "Identify",
 	"requestId" : "01234567-89AB-CDEF-0123-456789ABCDEF",
 	"timestamp" : "1539777717",
-	"returnValue" : "",
+	"returnValue" : "2",
 	"failureReason" : ""
 }
 ```

 ### Behavior of IDENTIFY
  - IDENTIFY request MUST provide a 1:n comparison
- - The input set for comparison can be provided by referenceID or referenceURL.
-Only one of the two can be given as input
+ - The input set for comparison can be provided by referenceID
-   and not both
  - The collection against which the input set has to be matched is specified by galleryURL or set of referenceID's.
 Either
    URL or reference ID's can be provided, but not both.
 If referenceId is provided, atleast one referenceID must be
    provided in the input.
 The provided referenceID's must be present in the reference database.
  - maxResults specify how many results can be returned
  - IDENTIFY should give all candidates which match targetFIPR or a better score than the targetFIPR
- - This request should not match against referenceID or referenceURL that is not in the reference database
+ - This request should not match against referenceID that is not in the reference database

 ### VERIFY
 ```